raspberrypilearning/serene-scene/en/step_3.md

 --- task ---

-Click on the **flowers** sprite, then create a new variable called `spring-flowers`.
-If you can't remember how to do this, go back to the previous step.
+Click on the **flowers** sprite, then create a new variable called `flowers`.
+If you can't remember how to do this, go back to the previous step for a reminder.

 --- /task ---